InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/principles.md

 ## Solution

-Those that should adopt InnerSource need to understand two perspectives:
+Those driving the InnerSource initiative in the organisation need to help the teams and individuals that are lacking a deep background in open source, and therefore have a less intuitive understanding of InnerSource.

+Clarity should be provided around these two areas:

 ### Why does the organisation want to adopt InnerSource?

 In the past InnerSource has proven to be successful to solve several issues commonly found in organisations.

+However which organizational challenges does your organization hope to improve upon using InnerSource?

 Instead of going for generalizations, try to exactly identify the solutions that match the challenges of your organisation - preferably with those affected by the change you want to see.

 Some challenges that others have addressed by following InnerSource best practices: